peterhinch/micropython_eeprom/flash/FLASH.md

 FAT and littlefs filesystems are supported but the latter is preferred owing to its resilience and wear levelling characteristics.

-Byte level access on such large devices probably has few use cases other than for facilitating effective hardware tests and diagnostics.
+Arguably byte level access on such large devices has few use cases other than for facilitating effective hardware tests and for diagnostics.

-## 1.1 Test Status

-The driver has been tested with both chip types.
-Single chip setups work fine.
-With pairs of devices I have seen sporadic single bit errors, especially at high baudrates.
-I strongly suspect hardware issues with my breadboard lash-up and am awaiting PCB's in manufacture.
-The reasons I suspect hardware are:

- 1. Errors are usually single bit: it's hard to see how the driver could do this.
- 2. Errors are not consistent.
- 3. They are baudrate dependent.
- 4. The breadboard is truly revoltming.

-However until I can test with a PCB the possibility of a bug remains.

 ##### [Main readme](../README.md)